juliogomez/devops/README.md

 Additionally Istio provides useful capabilities around *failure recovery* to tolerate failing nodes or avoid cascading instabilities, and *fault injection* (delays or connectivity failures) on specific requests to test application resiliency.

-### Traffic management rules

-Istio configuration for traffic rules is done via YAML manifests.
-There are 3 types of rules:

-* Route rules: send traffic to different versions of a service based on source/destination, HTTP header fields (ie. username), or service version weights.
-You may also change the timeout for HTTP requests or number of retries, and inject faults (delays or failures) for filtered traffic.
-* Destination policies: define the load-balancing algorithm, circuit-breakers, and health checks.
-* Egress rules: to allow calls to services in external domains.

 ### Installing Istio

 Depending on your environment (on-prem or Cloud) you will have to follow the instructions on [how to setup Istio with Kubernetes](https://istio.io/docs/setup/kubernetes/quick-start.html), and it will be installed in its own namespace (*istio-system*).